Post Production / Colour

 The Art and Tools of Reproducing Fine Art

 We work with colour calibrated equipment throughout our process, utilising Eizo ColourEdge monitors so we can see precisely how the finished product will print.
-This includes specific paper print profiles (icc) to ensure our 12 colour pigment ink printers will follow this.
-This is all completed in a high cri (colour rating index) environment so we know all is correct.
+This includes specific paper print profiles (icc) to ensure our state of the art Canon 12 colour pigment ink printers will follow this.
+This is all completed in a high cri (colour rating index) led environment so we know all is correct.

 The different colour response of different devices can be problematic if not properly managed.
 For colour information stored in digital form, colour management techniques, such as those based on ICC profiles and calibrated devices, can help to avoid distortions of the reproduced colours.
 Colour management does not circumvent the gamut limitations of input and output devices, but can assist in finding good mapping of colours into the gamut that can be recorded and reproduced.